perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-reverse-string-by-grapheme.md

 {
-   "title" : "Perl Unicode Cookbook: Reverse String by Grapheme", "thumbnail" : null,
+   "thumbnail" : null,
+   "draft" : null,
-   "categories" : "unicode",
+   "authors" : [
-   "description" : "â 32: Reverse string by grapheme Because bytes and characters are not isomorphic in Unicode&mdash;and what you may see as a user-visible character (a grapheme) is not necessarily a single codepoint in a Unicode string&mdash;every string operation must be aware...", "authors" : [
       "tom-christiansen"
    ],
-   "image" : null,
-   "draft" : null,
+   "description" : "℞ 32: Reverse string by grapheme Because bytes and characters are not isomorphic in Unicode&mdash;and what you may see as a user-visible character (a grapheme) is not necessarily a single codepoint in a Unicode string&mdash;every string operation must be aware...", "image" : null,
    "date" : "2012-05-29T06:00:01-08:00",
+   "slug" : "/pub/2012/05/perlunicook-reverse-string-by-grapheme",
+   "categories" : "unicode",
    "tags" : [],
-   "slug" : "/pub/2012/05/perlunicook-reverse-string-by-grapheme"
-}
+   "title" : "Perl Unicode Cookbook: Reverse String by Grapheme" }

-â 32: Reverse string by grapheme {#Reverse-string-by-grapheme}
+℞ 32: Reverse string by grapheme {#Reverse-string-by-grapheme}
 --------------------------------

-Because bytes and characters are not isomorphic in Unicodeâand what you may see as a user-visible character (a *grapheme*) is not necessarily a single codepoint in a Unicode stringâevery string operation must be aware of the difference between codepoints and graphemes.
+Because bytes and characters are not isomorphic in Unicode—and what you may see as a user-visible character (a *grapheme*) is not necessarily a single codepoint in a Unicode string—every string operation must be aware of the difference between codepoints and graphemes.

 Consider the Perl builtin `reverse`.
-Reversing a string by codepoints messes up diacritics, mistakenly converting *crÃ¨me brÃ»lÃ©e* into *Ã©elÌurb emÌerc* instead of into *eÃ©lÃ»rb emÃ¨rc*; so reverse by grapheme instead.
+Reversing a string by codepoints messes up diacritics, mistakenly converting *crème brûlée* into *éel̂urb em̀erc* instead of into *eélûrb emèrc*; so reverse by grapheme instead.

 As one option, use [Perl's `\X` regex metacharacter](/media/_pub_2012_05_perlunicook-reverse-string-by-grapheme/perlunicook-match-unicode-grapheme-cluster-in-regex.html)